rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 bastion # IP=$(hostname -I | awk '{print $1}')
 ```

-If we curl from the same host using the external IP to our brand new httpd ser, we check that effectively we can trace their source IP:
+If we curl from the same host using the external IP to our brand new httpd server, we can verify that we can effectively trace the source IP:

 ```
 bastion # curl $IP:8080